-- B. An allegation or suspicion of sexual or physical assault as outlined in this policy must also be reported to law enforcement. - C. Client injuries of unknown origin and allegations of self-neglect must be reported according to this policy. - D. A mandated reporter does not have to witness or have proof that an incident occurred.
-As long as there is reasonable cause to suspect that a child or a vulnerable adult has been abused, improperly restrained, neglected, personally or financially exploited, or abandoned, a mandated reporter must make a report. - E. Failure to report can result in disciplinary action.
+- B. An allegation or suspicion of sexual or physical assault must be reported to law enforcement as outlined in this policy. - C. Client injuries of unknown origin and allegations of self-neglect must be reported as outlined in this policy. - D. Failure to report can result in disciplinary action.
 Failure to report such incidents may result in termination of the service provider's contract.
-Furthermore, failure to report is a gross misdemeanor under RCW 74.34.053.
-Any service provider employee, contractor, or volunteer found to have knowingly failed to fulfill their mandatory reporting obligation will be reported to the appropriate law enforcement agency and may be prosecuted. - F. If a service provider, an employee, contractor, or volunteer of a service provider is being investigated by Adult Protective Services (APS), Child Protective Services (CPS), Division of Licensed Resources (DLR), Residential Care Services (RCS) or law enforcement, the service provider must: - 1.
-Take appropriate action to ensure the health and safety of DDA clients; and - 2.
-Take appropriate administrative action upon receipt of the investigation findings. - G. Counties must designate a person responsible for communication in each DSHS region in which they hold a contract.
+Failure to report is a gross misdemeanor under Washington State law (RCW 74.34.053).
+Any service provider employee, contractor, or volunteer found to have knowingly failed to report in his or her capacity as a mandated reporter will be reported to the appropriate law enforcement agency and may be prosecuted. - E. If a service provider, an employee, contractor, or volunteer of a service provider is being investigated by Adult Protective Services (APS), Child Protective Services (CPS), Division of Licensed Resources (DLR), Residential Care Services (RCS) or law enforcement, the service provider must: - 1.
+Take appropriate actions to ensure the health and safety of DDA clients; and - 2.
+Take appropriate administrative action upon receipt of the investigation findings. - F. Counties must designate a person responsible for communication in each DSHS region in which they hold a contract.
 Agencies and counties must cooperate with DDA staff regarding inquiries about incidents, incident follow up, and closure.